PixelMojo

 The Economics of Retention

 Acquiring a new customer is expensive.
-According to research cited by the Harvard Business Review, acquiring a new customer can be anywhere from 5 to 25 times more expensive than retaining an existing one.
+According to research cited by Harvard Business Review, acquiring a new customer can be anywhere from 5 to 25 times more expensive than retaining an existing one.
 Furthermore, increasing customer retention rates by just 5% can increase profits by 25% to 95%.

 A growth marketer knows that true profitability lies in maximizing Customer Lifetime Value (LTV).
 A customer who stays for two years is exponentially more valuable than two customers who churn after one month.
-Therefore, a significant portion of a growth team's effort is focused on the post-acquisition experience:

 The Modern Growth Stack: Tools of the Trade